oristopo/nanoTAPR/README.md

     best termination, but an open connector is adequate for many purposes.

--   A high-quality 50-ohm termination is also needed for Fixture calibration.

 -   A `40 dB` attenuator is needed when running the detector calibration routine (described in section 3); a high-quality, accurate attenuator (or a combination of 2 SMA attenuators) should be used for this purpose.

--   A one-meter cable and three-meter cable are needed for detector calibration (although the exact lengths of these two cables are not critical).
+-   One-meter and three-meter cables are needed for detector calibration (although exact cable lengths are not critical).

 Hibernation or Suspension of Host Computer
 ------------------------------------------

-The VNA instrument can not automatically recover from the host computer hibernating or suspending.
-If the host computer (typically a laptop) hibernates or suspends, you will have to remove power from the VNA and exit the VNA software.
-Then reconnect power to the VNA and restart the VNA application.
+If the host computer (typically a laptop) hibernates or suspends, you will have to remove power from the VNA and exit TAPR software.
+Then reconnect power to the VNA and restart the TAPR application.

 Calibration Modes are Single-threaded
 -------------------------------------

-This VNA software is multi-threaded, meaning that other Windows programs can run while this software acquires data in the background.
+This TAPR software is multi-threaded, meaning that other Windows programs can run while this software acquires data in the background.
 However both fixture and instrument calibration are single-threaded code.
-This means that these two calibrations routines will stall if another Windows program has the *focus*, and will continue when the VNA application regains focus.
-The progressbar may take awhile to update after the VNA program regains focus.
+This means that these two calibrations routines will stall if another Windows program has the *focus*, and will continue when the TAPR application regains focus.
+The progressbar may take awhile to update after the TAPR program regains focus.

 Software Installation
 =====================